Medically reviewed by Drugs.com. Last updated on Feb 11, 2022.

 If you have polycythemia vera, blood tests might reveal:

-- An increase in the number of red blood cells and, in some cases, an increase in platelets or white blood cells
+- More red blood cells than normal and, sometimes, an increase in platelets or white blood cells

-- Increased percentage of red blood cells that make up total blood volume (hematocrit measurement)
+- A greater percentage of red blood cells that make up total blood volume (hematocrit measurement)

 Bone marrow aspiration or biopsy

-If you have polycythemia vera, analysis of your bone marrow or blood also might show the JAK2 mutation in the cells that's associated with the disease.
+If you have polycythemia vera, analysis of your bone marrow or blood might show the gene mutation that's associated with the disease.

 Medications that are normally used to treat depression, called selective serotonin reuptake inhibitors (SSRIs), helped relieve itching in clinical trials.
-Examples of SSRIs include paroxetine (Paxil) or fluoxetine (Prozac).
+Examples of SSRIs include paroxetine (Brisdelle, Paxil, Pexeva, others) or fluoxetine (Prozac, Sarafem, Selfemra, others).

 Lifestyle and home remedies